Malice-1993

 They reaped many Oscar nominations, quite uncommon for an adventure tale, but the merits were warranted.
 Atypical compared to other films of this type, the film is not overly saturated with phony machismo or unnecessary “guy” stuff, but rather appealing and genuine.

-The time is 1936 and archaeologist Indiana Jones works as a professor at a University.
-Known for retrieving ancient artifacts he is contacted by Army intelligence officers who ask him to help stop the Nazis from acquiring the Ark of the Covenant which they believe will make their armies invincible, allowing them to conquer the world in a sinister fashion.
+The time is 1936, and archaeologist Indiana Jones works as a professor at a University.
+Known for retrieving ancient artifacts, he is contacted by Army intelligence officers who ask him to help stop the Nazis from acquiring the Ark of the Covenant, which they believe will make their armies invincible and allow them to conquer the world in a sinister fashion.

 Events lead Indie to Marion (Karen Allen), who harbors resentment towards him for a failed past romance.

-The rest of the film follows the pair throughout Nepal and Cairo in an attempt to recover the Ark before the Nazis do.
+The rest of the film follows the pair through Nepal and Cairo as they attempt to recover the Ark before the Nazis do.

-Raiders of the Lost Ark contains all of the elements of a successful “hit” movie and has blockbuster written all over it.
+Raiders of the Lost Ark contains all the elements of a successful “hit” movie and has “blockbuster” written all over it.
 This is not a slight against the film, but rather a testament to all involved.

-Led by the successful Spielberg who knows how to connect all the dots, first and foremost Ford infuses charisma into his character so that the audience enjoys his sensibilities and desire for the truth.
+Led by the successful Spielberg, who knows how to connect all the dots, Ford, first and foremost, infuses his character with charisma so that the audience enjoys his sensibilities and desire for the truth.

-The way that the bad guys see swirling, benevolent ghosts- first beautiful and peaceful, but soon turning deadly- cause their faces to melt off or shrivel-the scene is both inventive and dramatic.
+The way that the bad guys see swirling, benevolent ghosts- first beautiful and peaceful, but soon turning deadly- causes their faces to melt off or shrivel.
+The scene is both inventive and dramatic.

 In the latter scene, Indie must outrun a speeding boulder as he takes an ancient artifact from a sacred spot inside a cave, causing boulders to collapse around him.